• • 3 min read

 Yevhenii Myroniuk

-Managing partner for strategy in Brain Tank agency
+Managing partner for strategy at Brain Tank agency

 The Worksection team visited the office of Brain Tank, a creative marketing communications agency.
-Together with Yevhenii Myroniuk, managing partner for strategy, we discussed the importance of creativity and the minimum budget for launching a brand, talked about the features of remote work for creative agencies and how to stand out among competitors.
+Together with Yevhenii Myroniuk, managing partner for strategy, we discussed the importance of creativity and the minimum budget for launching a brand, talked about what remote work is like for creative agencies and how to stand out from the competition.

 Short reference:

-Brain Tank is a full-cycle creative marketing communications agency, founded in 2004 by Yevhenii Myroniuk and Andrii Franchuk, which started as an inhouse-PR media holding, going through the Royal® Advertising advertising agency, directly to a group of companies united in 2019 into a high performance promo machine” — Brain Tank.
+Brain Tank is a full-cycle creative marketing communications agency, founded in 2004 by Yevhenii Myroniuk and Andrii Franchuk.
+It started as an in-house PR media holding, moved through the Royal® Advertising agency, and became a group of companies that merged in 2019 into a high-performance promo machine” — Brain Tank.

-What is Brain Tank and what is the role of the manager for strategy in the agency?
+What is Brain Tank and what is the role of the strategy manager in the agency?

 Brain Tank is a marketing agency.
 In our work, we do almost everything that precedes media placement, namely: creative, planning of mechanics and activation.
-In short, we analyze how business processes are arranged and try to implement an advertising product accordingly.
+In short, we analyze how business processes are work and try to build an advertising product accordingly.

 What makes Brain Tank stand out from the competition?

-Our main feature is hyper-adaptability.
-This means that we know how to work and solve tasks under conditions of limitations, because they are not a destabilizing factor for us.
+Our main distinguishing feature is hyper-adaptability.
+This means that we know how to work and solve tasks under constraints, because they aren’t a destabilizing factor for us.
 Secondly, we have a complete offshore of information”.
-That is, all our teams have access to all past achievements accumulated during work.
+That is, all our teams have access to all the past work accumulated over time.
 This helps us strengthen our expertise based on previous experience.

 Examples of Brain Tank marketing agency projects

 Chingiz Barinov, one of the founders of Worksection, said that the project management system must be implemented where there is already a project management procedure.”
-We have both a procedure and a system that ensured the structured and efficient teamwork.
+We have both a procedure and a system and that ensured structured, efficient teamwork.
 We have been working in the Worksection project management service since 2013.
-Before that, we tried everything from Megaplan to Jira, but it was all wrong.
+Before that, we tried everything from Megaplan to Jira, but none of it was right.

-The advantage of Worksection is that it manages to keep up” with our expectations: where we need to scale, Worksection offers a solution that allows us to do so.
+The advantage of Worksection is that it manages to keep up” with our expectations: where we need to scale, Worksection offers a solution lets us do so.

 Creativity or budget — which is more important for brand launch?